mfcloud/kolla-ansible/doc/source/deploy-guide-for-LinuxONE/quickstart.rst

    both the x86_64 arch images for controller node and s390x arch images for compute node.
 -  ``pypi`` - Contains the needed python packages used by kolla-ansible to deploy OpenStack services.
 -  ``rhel-repo`` - Contains the needed rpm packages used by kolla-ansible to deploy OpenStack services on Red Hat 7.5 platform.
+-  ``sles-repo`` - Contains the needed rpm packages used by kolla-ansible to deploy OpenStack services on SUSE 12SP3 platform.
 -  ``ubuntu-mirror`` - Contains the ubuntu mirror and docker mirror which provides all the deb packages used by kolla-ansible in the deploy process.